And yes, you can still snorkel with sharks, and perhaps the odd turtle too, just check out our web site for all the local diveshops available.

 Koh Tao now has 24 hour electricity on the island too and finally they have had a water reservoir built to make sure that even in the dry periods there is enough water for all.

-The island is surrounded by sharks too, nice friendly ones fortunately.
+The islandis surrounded by big sharks too, nice friendly ones fortunately.

-The first generation of today's community (began,started] settling when they brought their families and began to cultivate and harvest the rich) soil and natural resources available.
+The 1st generation of today's community (began,started] settling when they brought their families and started to harvest & cultivate the on offer.